chilledtiger/Incredibly-Simple-Chat-Bot/README.md

 # Incredibly-Simple-Chat-Bot

-This is my first peice of code.
-Hope you like it.
+This is my first piece of code.I hope you like it.
 Its very simple.
-Just a answer and question bot.

-To use it you need to copy it into the termianl of a python terminal.
-Then enter.
-It will give a question through the terminal and you just have to answer it by typing your answer and hitting enter.
+It's a simple question and answer chatbot made in Python.

+# Dependencies

+- To run this code, you will require Python, 3.9 is recommended.

+# Running the code

+- Download the `main.py` file and then either double click it to run, or navigate to the directory containing it and use `python main.py` or your equivalent command to execute the script.